MGalaCyber/MiniGamesBot/README.md

 ```
 After installation or finishes all you can use `node .` to start the bot. or `Run Start.bat`

+## 🔔 Notice!
+Now for Decrypted version is Available on [Ko-Fi Shop](https://ko-fi.com/galaxd1274/shop).
+You can buy like Basic/Master version with Different Features.
+By buying my project products, you help me to keep motivated and passionate about developing other projects.

 ## 🔐 Licensed

 Distributed under the `Apache 2.0 License`.
 See [`LICENSE`](https://github.com/MGalaCyber/MinigamesBot/blob/master/LICENSE) for more information.